JereKuusela/valheim-expand_world/publish/README.md

 Note: Of course any number is valid for sectors.
 Like from 0.37 to 0.62.

 Note: The world edge is always ocean.
 This is currently hardcoded.

-Adding a new biome:

-1. Look at the default world file until the rules start to make sense.
-2. Determine how you want the new biome to appear on the world.
-3. Make changes until you succeed.

 ## Environments